DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2_math.md

 ![](images/4-2/4-2-5/04.png)
 > 1. **Geometry.Rotate:** There are several Geometry.Rotate options; be certain you've chosen the Node with *geometry*,*basePlane*, and *degrees* as its inputs.
 Connect **Point.ByCoordinates** into the geometry input.
 2. **Plane.XY:** Connect to the *basePlane* input.
 We will rotate around the origin, which is the same location as the base of the spiral.
-3.**Number Range:** For our degree input, we want to create multiple rotations.
+3. **Number Range:** For our degree input, we want to create multiple rotations.
 We can do this quickly with a Number Range component.
 Connect this into the *degrees* input.
-4.**Number:** And to define the range of numbers, add three number nodes to the canvas in vertical order.
+4. **Number:** And to define the range of numbers, add three number nodes to the canvas in vertical order.
 From top to bottom, assign values of *0.0,360.0,* and *120.0* respectively.
 These are driving the rotation of the spiral.
 Notice the output results from the **Number Range** node after connecting the three number nodes to the Node.

 Our output is beginning to resemble a whirlpool.
 Let's adjust some of the **Number Range** parameters and see how the results change:
 ![](images/4-2/4-2-5/05.png)